SYSTEM OPERATION

 When a GBN is issued, we send Active Notification System (ANS) messages to authorised users registered with the service.
 The messages are also posted in the ANS message area of the Data Portal.

-Daily Margins Notice and Safety Monitor report
+Daily Margins Notice and Safety Monitor reports

 Over-the-counter and multi-day trades